willigeiger2/willi-geigadora/src/pages/content/bio.md

 In 2014, a friend of a friend approached me about an idea for _Heirloom_, a startup in the social photography space.
 I was ready for a change, and everyone else in San Francisco was doing it, so why not?
-It was a fun year -- working out of the top floor of a converted warehouse in the heart of SOMA, near the SF Giants ballpark.
+It was a fun year, working out of the top floor of a converted warehouse in the heart of SOMA, near the SF Giants ballpark.
 Coffee shops on every corner bustling with tech entrepreneurs and their Macbooks.